MarlinFirmware/MarlinDocumentation/README.md

    ```sh
    ruby -v
    ```
-   If `ruby 3.3.4 (2024-07-09 revision be1089c8ec)` is reported, then proceed to proceed to the [Set up Marlin Documentation project](#set-up-marlin-documentation-project) section below.
+   If `ruby 3.3.4 (2024-07-09 revision be1089c8ec)` is reported, then proceed to [Set up the Marlin Documentation project](#set-up-marlin-documentation-project).

 ### Installing Ruby on macOS